tapdata/tapdata-docs/docs/best-practice/heart-beat-task.md

   ![Incremental Checkpoint](../images/incremental_check_point.png)

-* If the source database has many DML operations, it is necessary to prevent the incremental logs recorded by Tapdata from being archived and deleted, which would make it impossible to obtain the incremental checkpoint.
+* If the source database has many DML operations, it is necessary to prevent the incremental logs recorded by TapData from being archived and deleted, which would make it impossible to obtain the incremental checkpoint.

 ## Considerations